juanpc2018/AppImage-Missing-Icon-Mystery/README.md

 is using a Different AppImageKit version, sometimes older, sometimes newer. </br>
 a different package method like [Sharun](https://github.com/VHSgunzo/sharun) may Not work on NV126 </br>

-from an User POV: </br>
+from User POV: </br>
 a workaround is using Dolphin File Manager, </br>
 then return to Nautilus. </br>
-Dolphin detects all icons on the 1st folder, and 3 icons in sub-folders. </br>
+Dolphin detects all appimage icons on the 1st folder, and 3 icons in sub-folders. </br>
 Nautilus & Thunar detect icons detected by Dolphin. </br>

 -------------